PrismaTechTeam/PrismaTechnicalShare/prismatechshare.md

 > Check row["Minus"] == null || row["Minus"] == DBNull.Value to prevent the error

+ - row["Minus"] == null is the value for Minus is null
+ - row["DBNull.Value"] is the row is not exist mean empty data

 # Convert

 Use `Convert.ToDecimal(row["Minus"])`  instead of `(Decimal)row["Minus"]` for numeric datatype to prevent error.